tiagoburiol/PySASF/README.md

-# PySCiST
+# PySASF
-A Python package for fingerprinting Source Contribution in Sediment Tracing
+A Python package for Source Apportionment with Sediment Fingerprinting